Offences and Sanctions

 The point system

-The offenses listed in the RCLS summarize policies stated in the Student Residence Agreement (SRA) and are found to be consistent with Conestoga College policies and values.
+The offenses listed in the RCLS summarize policies stated in the SRA and are found to be consistent with Conestoga College policies and values.
 Where applicable, reference is made to these policies.

 A) Advertising, Soliciting, Campaigning and Selling